Gradiant/5g-charts/open5gs-oaignb.md

 It is important to notice that the default values in th **gnb** section for **mcc, mnc, mncLength, tac, sst and sd0** match those configured in the **open5gs** chart and the registered UE.

-In addition, take into account that the value given for ***gnb.amf*** must match the name of the AMF service deployed by the open5gs chart.
+In addition, take into account that the value given for ***gnb.amf*** must match the name of the corresponding AMF service deployed by the open5gs chart.
 Therefore, in case you use a differente release name for the open5gs chart, make sure that this value is set accordingly.

 The value for ***image.tag*** provided is set to `2022.w20`, since it was the version of the `openverso/oai` image tested in this tutorial.